deeptestai/DEEPNAQQAL/validators_for_comparison/llm_validators/README.md

 > Note:Both GPT and LLaVA validators use the same prompt logic, tailored to the dataset selected.The key difference is in input type: GPT expects URLs pointing to images.LLaVA works with local .png image files.This dual setup allows consistent validation across models using different input modalities.

+### 3. LLM Validator Prompts

+### System Prompt (MNIST)

+Imagine you are an expert image assessor.
+Provide an evaluation of validity based on this definition: ``valid'' means recognizable by humans as part of the input domain, e.g., if an image of handwritten digits belongs to the domain of handwritten digits.
+If the image I provide you actually represents an image from the domain of handwritten digits, you answer `id'.
+If the image does not represent a handwritten digit, you answer `ood'.
+Return only `id' or `ood'.
+Do not include any other text, or explanations.

+---

+### User Prompt

+Evaluate this image based on the provided definition of validity.